 • Automated sorting and batching of payments for efficient processing.

-Benefits of Wholesale Lockboxes
+Benefits of Retail Lockboxes

 • Accelerates payment processing, reducing the time it takes to receive and deposit payments.